A New Creature

 The new birth is a God-wrought transformation that sets people free from enslavement to their spiritually dead, sinful nature and gives them the ability to believe the Word of God, the Bible.

-When we understand these things in the light of the Scriptures referenced above, and many more that teach these same truths, then we can only conclude that God himself must have worked in a soul when any man or woman, boy or girl actually turns to the Lord Jesus Christ in faith, and repents of their sins before God, and develops a real love for the Lord and his people.
+When we understand these things in the light of the Scriptures, those referenced above and many more that teach these same truths, then we can only conclude that God himself must have worked in a soul when any man or woman, boy or girl actually turns to the Lord Jesus Christ in faith, and repents of their sins before God, and develops a real love for the Lord and his people.

 There would be no real Christians without this saving work of the Holy Spirit.